MateoVR13/Image_Clustering_ResNet50_KMeans/README.md

 ## Performance Notes

-- Processing time depends on the number and size of images
+- Processing time depends on the number, size of images and GPU capacity
 - For large image collections, consider processing in batches
 - The notebook is optimized to run on Google Colab's GPU for faster processing